Why can’t you pump your own gas in New Jersey & Oregon?

 Oregon has twice tried to remove the ban on self-serve gas.
 In 1982, the issue was brought to the voters — who said no. A bill introduced in 2003 to overturn the ban ran out of gas — pun intended — and didn’t get enough votes in the legislature to go anywhere.

-The truth is, people in those states just seem to like it, and it would appear that the full-serve culture has become so ingrained in those two states that it is unlikely to be dealt away with anytime soon.
+The truth is, people in those states just seem to like it, and it would appear the full-serve culture has become so ingrained in those two states that it’s unlikely to change anytime soon.